thu-scc/SC20-MemXCT/ReproducibilityChallenge/compile/README.md

 - CUDA 10.0.130 in Spack
 - Intel Parallel Studio Cluster 2020.2 in Spack

-No modifications have been made to source code because they compile without problems.
+A minor modification has been made to enable GPU binding.
+In `gpu-code/src/kernels.cu  line 93`, the original code `int device = myid` is changed to `int device = myid % 4`.
 We wrote our own Makefiles to detect compilers and setup correct optimization flags based on CPU or GPU architectures.

 Specifically, you can install these dependencies by: